TwilioDevEd/eta-notifications-flask/README.md

 1. Modify seed data:

-   We have provided an example name and phone number in the seed data.
-In order for the application to send sms notifications, you must edit this seed data providing a real phone number where you want to receive the sms notifications.
+   We have provided an example of name and phone number in the seed data.
+In order for the application to send sms notifications, you must edit this seed data providing a real phone number where you want the sms notifications to be received.

    In order to do this, you must modify
    [this file](https://github.com/TwilioDevEd/eta-notifications-laravel/blob/master/database/seeds/OrdersTableSeeder.php)